-Enrolment is initiated by you contacting Dangerous Goods Services.
+Enrolment is initiated by you contacting Dangerous Goods Services by either phone or our website.
 We will despatch to you by suitable means an enrolment form and literature on the course(s) being considered and any other relevant documentation.

 All students will receive: